-Send Important Contact Information
+Send Important Contact Information to Patients

-Share Reopening Details
+Share Reopening Details with Patients

-Eventually your office will be ready to open and start accepting patients again.
+Eventually, your office will be ready to open and start accepting patients again.
 If you know the date ahead of time, communicating that to patients in advance can help fill your schedule more quickly.
 Rather than calling all patients whose appointments were missed, use a convenient message broadcast text to notify patients and caregivers that your office has reopened.
 Even more, include a link for patients to easily reschedule their missed appointment.
 If your building suffered damage prompting arrival instructions to change, be sure to include these details in an appointment confirmation text.

-- Provider delays or schedule changes
+Provider delays or schedule changes

-- Construction and entrance changes
+Construction and entrance changes

-- Location and building changes
+Location and building changes

-- Flu shot and other vaccine availability
+Flu shot and other vaccine availability

-- New provider available at your facility
+New provider available at your facility

-- New office hours or contact information
+New office hours or contact information